Clark R. Arrington

 Geoff is an attorney committed to helping to build out the practices of non-extractive finance and solidarity economy lawyering.
 He joined The Working World as a volunteer in 2017 and started working at TWW in 2018 after graduating from Georgetown University Law Center.
 Outside of TWW, Geoff is also involved with progressive political organizing in Washington, DC, where he lives.

-Ghislain Guiebo was born and raised in Ouagadougou, Burkina Faso.
-He received his finance degree from Temple University where he was part of the Owl Fund, Temple University’s investment society.
-His past experience includes working in the Finance department of DHL, the international shipping company, in Lyon, France and the Finance department of Bank Of Africa in Nairobi.
-He aspires to build a social investment fund in his home country of Burkina Faso.
+Ghislain was born and raised in Ouagadougou, Burkina Faso.
+He received his finance degree from Temple University where he was part of the Owl Fund, Temple’s investment society.
+Ghislain brings financial research experience from working in the Finance departments of DHL in France and the Bank Of Africa in Kenya.
+He aspires to one day build a social investment fund in his home country of Burkina Faso.

 Lead Office Administrator

 Eden joined The Working World team in 2015, following 14 years as a union member, activist, and representative at Local 2110 of the UAW.
 She is excited to be putting her passion for economic justice and workplace democracy to work advancing the growth of worker-owned businesses.

 For eight years, Scott has played a leading role managing investments at The Working World.
 In 2011, he helped launch The Working World’s Nicaragua operation, leading investments in over 20 companies and facilitating strategic alliances with local government.
 In 2013, he returned to the United States where he has led strategic programs around place-based cooperative incubation and cooperative conversions.
 Scott has also served on the board of the New York City Network of Worker Cooperatives and was a 2015 Democracy at Work Institute Fellow.
 He is currently pursuing a Master’s degree in Public Policy Analysis at New York University.